gislab-npo/gislab-doc/docs/general/about.rst

 Fundamental aims
 ================

-One of the main objectives is rapid deployment of complete **geospatial solution** for collaborative data capturing, processing, analysis and publication on web with fully **automatic provisioning** and **out of box working deployment** using GIS.lab unit.
+One of the main objectives is rapid deployment of complete **geospatial solution** for collaborative data capturing, processing, analysis and publication with fully **automatic provisioning** and **out of box working deployment** using GIS.lab unit.

 .. figure:: ../img/general/gislab-guys.svg
    :align: center
    :width: 250

-It is self containing system with very quick results, possible to get web application from plain hardware.
+It is self containing system with very quick results, possible to get geospatial computation cluster from plain hardware.
 GIS.lab brings high added values by integration of precisely chosen set of geospatial FOSS, i.e. one best tool for one thing to one system with consistent behaviour, many collaboration tools, user and software support.

 Full client computer performance utilisation represents opposite to thin client.
 It provides real desktop experience without any thin-client glitches.
 Rather than a traditional desktop, GIS.lab provides thinking about client environment more as about some kind of specialized client interface providing tools from desktop world.
-It allows computer resources sharing, same deployment in LAN and cloud, mobile clients and web administration similar to router or NAS (plans).
+It allows computer resources sharing, same deployment in LAN and data center or cloud.

 ===============
 How it is done?
 ===============

-GIS.lab consists from one host machine running **Linux**, **Windows** or **Mac** operating system and any number of client computers with nearly no requirements.
+GIS.lab consists from one machine playing a role of master node (server, see :ref:`GIS.lab unit <gislab-unit>` section) running **Linux** operating system and any number of client computers with nearly no requirements.
 No operating system, even no hard disk is required but no problem if they exist.
-All these computers must be connected with gigabit cables and switch.
+All these computers must be connected with gigabit network cables and switch.

 Automatic provisioning is enabled by **Ansible** characterised by human-readable automation language, self-documenting syntax, agent-less execution, independent modules, templates, support for cloud providers AWS, GCE, Digital Ocean, Azure, and the like.

 Virtual machine deployment is enabled by **Vagrant** and **VirtualBox**.
 Client boot service is `Linux Terminal Server
 <http://www.ltsp.org/>`_ fat client or own solution.
-It uses OGC Web
+GIS.lab provides
-Service Common (OWS) services load balancing, `QGIS
-<http://www.qgis.org>`__ Desktop and Server as GIS.lab Desktop
-including own `Gisquick <http://www.gisquick.org>`__ app, own GIS software packaging and `GRASS GIS <http://grass.osgeo.org>`_ as processing backend under QGIS Processing plugin and WPS.
+out of the box OGC Open Web Service (OWS) services load balancing, `QGIS <http://www.qgis.org>`__ Desktop and Server as GIS.lab Desktop, own GIS software packaging and `GRASS GIS <http://grass.osgeo.org>`_ as processing backend under QGIS Processing plugin and WPS.

-Magic command is called ``vagrant up`` and orders to automatically provision GIS.lab server inside of virtual machine on the host computer.
+Magic command is called ``vagrant up`` and orders to automatically provision GIS.lab server inside of virtual machine on the host computer, see :doc:`../installation/index` section for details.

 .. _key-sw: